Cais/bns-site-data/readme.txt

 == Description ==

 Display various site statistics (read: counts) such as: posts, pages, categories, tags, comments, and attachments.
-Each can be toggled via a checkbox in the widget option panel.
+Each site statistic can be toggled via a checkbox in the widget option panel.

 == Installation ==